“Moooom!” I yelled, “I caught Mark reading my diary again!"

-Noticing a badge he had dropped, I picked it up and felt a surge of something inside me when I saw the black lettering on it.
-Maybe, it was just relief that I didn't have to approach those kids who played with the figurines and math problems again.
+I picked up the small, plastic badge he had dropped and felt a surge of relief when I saw the word “TUTOR” written on it.
+At least now I didn't have to approach those kids who played with the figurines and math problems.

 “Well, if you're free, I could really use some help.
 I’m totally flunking English."

-He hesitated for a moment; staring at me strangely as if wondering why I was even speaking to him in the first place.
-People seemed to look at me like this all the time; like my popularity made me somehow immune to being a nice person.
+He hesitated for a moment; staring at me strangely, as if wondering why I was even speaking to him in the first place.
+People seemed to look at me like that all the time; like popularity made me immune to being a human being.

 “I guess I could help,” He smiled, apprehensively.
 “Are you free on Tuesdays and Thursdays?”